Tools Overview

 • File System — Read, write, edit, and list files.
 Sandboxed to the current working directory by default.

-• Shell & Python — Run shell commands with configurable allowlists and execute Python code in sandboxed subprocesses.
+• Shell & Python — Run shell commands and Python snippets only when explicit policies enable them.

 Passing Tools to an Agent